materialsproject/crystaltoolkit/README.md

 ## Interested in contributing?

 A current list of new contributor issues can be seen [here](https://github.com/materialsproject/crystaltoolkit/labels/new-contributor).
-If you would like a new contributor issue assigned, get in touch with project maintainers!
+If you would like a new-contributor issue assigned, get in touch with project maintainers!

 ## Status